Crumble & Meringue Mince Pies

 Heat your oven 200°C. Lightly butter a 12-hole muffin tin.

-Roll out your sweet pastry thinly on a lightly floured surface, to a 2-3mm thickness.
-Don’t worry if the pastry breaks or sticks, just press it together and re-roll.
-With a 10cm pastry cutter, cut 12 discs and use these to line the muffin tins.
-Use a 7.5-8cm cutter to cut 12 smaller discs for the pie lids.
-Re-roll your pastry as necessary to cut enough discs.
+Roll out the pastry on a lightly floured surface to 2-3mm thickness.
+Don’t worry if the pastry breaks or sticks just press it together and re roll.
+Using a 9.5cm cutter, cut 12 discs and use these to line the muffin tin.
+Re roll any trimmings and using a star cutter, cut out stars.